Capital One Arena: Ice hockey

 The arena has been home to the Capitals NHL team since its opening.
 As a result, numerous memorable moments in franchise history have occurred in the arena.
 The arena hosted games three and four of the 1998 Stanley Cup Finals, when the Capitals lost to the Detroit Red Wings in four games.
-The Red Wings hoisted the cup in the arena on June 16, 1998, after winning game four by a score of 4–1.
+The Red Wings hoisted the namesake Stanley Cup in the arena on June 16, 1998, after winning game four by a score of 4–1.
 On April 5, 2008, the Capitals won the Southeast Division in the last game of the regular season, after beating the Florida Panthers 3–1.
-May 4, 2009 saw dueling hat tricks from Ovechkin and rival Sidney Crosby of the Pittsburgh Penguins during a playoff game.
+Game 2 of the 2009 Eastern Conference semifinals between the Capitals and the Pittsburgh Penguins, played on May 4, 2009, saw dueling hat tricks from Ovechkin and rival Sidney Crosby of the Pittsburgh Penguins, culminating in a 4–3 victory for Washington thanks to an additional goal from David Steckel.
 The arena also hosted games three and four of the 2018 Stanley Cup Finals.
-The Capitals won both games and then went on to win game five in Las Vegas, which won them the Stanley Cup.
-This was the first major sports championship for a Washington, D.C. team since the 1991 Washington Redskins.
-The Capitals had their Stanley Cup banner ceremony in the arena before their first game of the next season, which took place on October 3, 2018.
+The Capitals won both games and then went on to win game five in Las Vegas to capture the Stanley Cup for the first major sports championship for a Washington, D.C. team since the 1991 Washington Redskins.
+The Capitals had their Stanley Cup banner installation ceremony in the arena before their first game of the next season, which took place on October 3, 2018.

+On April 4, 2025, with Wayne Gretzky and commissioner Gary Bettman in attendance, Ovechkin scored goals 893 and 894 in a 5-3 Capitals win over the Chicago Blackhawks.
+This tied him with Gretzky for the all-time goals record.

+Non-NHL hockey events

-Also, the arena hosted the 2009 "Frozen Four," the final round of the 2009 NCAA Division I Men's Ice Hockey Tournament.
+The arena hosted the 2009 "Frozen Four", the final round of the 2009 NCAA Division I men's ice hockey tournament Boston University took Miami OH in overtime 4–3.

+The JMU vs UVA non-varsity club teams played a 60 min thrilling rink-of-dreams-style match shortly after Washington's win against New York UVA Took JMU 6–4.

+The inaugural 2024 Capital Hockey Classic took place on December 12, 2024, This event marked the first full-fledged college hockey event since the 2009 D1 Finals.
+It featured military and club collegiate ice hockey teams.

+The Capital Hockey Classic aimed to capture attention, especially since it occurred just two days before the Army-Navy game at the nearby Northwest Stadium.
+The event included two matches: the first game featured Army vs Navy Club hockey at 5PM, followed by the Army Black Knights vs. the Penn State Nittany Lions D1 match at 7PM.

+On January 18, 2026, the Professional Women's Hockey League (PWHL) will play their first game in Washington, D.C. between the Montreal Victoire and New York Sirens.